tibabit/vim-templates/README.md

 ### Using default templates

-- `TemplateInit` - Takes 0 or more arguments, initializes file with the template and expands all placeholders defined in the template.
+- `TemplateInit` - Takes 0 or 1 argument, initializes file with the template and expands all placeholders defined in the template.
-  The argument provided is the name of the template file, in most cases the extension of the file.
+  The argument provided can be either the name of the template file, in most cases the extension of the file, but it can be anything. e.g. you can define template for all java files in java.template and you can define template for Program.java in Program.java.template or for Makefile in Makefile.template. (e.g. `:TemplateInit cpp`, `:TemplateInit main.cpp`)
-  If no argument is provided file extension is extracted from file name (e.g. ``:TemplateInit cpp``)
+  If no argument is provided filename and extension is extracted from file name (e.g. `:TemplateInit`).

+> **NOTE**: All file names are case sensitive.

 - `TemplateExpand`-  Does not take any argument, expands all the placeholders present in file.
   Helpful for updating an existing file